MartinMeyer1/doc-iessb/docs/1_cabling/hp.md

 <a href="./_documents/_HP_Control/SchemaDePrincipeSGreadyModbus_1TC_SGr-1R.pdf" download="SchemaDePrincipeSGreadyModbus_1TC_SGr-1R.pdf">SchemaDePrincipeSGreadyModbus_1TC_SGr-1R<a>

-[ISG-Web](https://www.stiebel-eltron.ch/de/home/produkte-loesungen/erneuerbare_energien/regelung_energiemanagement/isg-web/isg-web.html) is a modbus-tcp communication module for Stiebel-Eltron heatpumps.
+[ISG-Web](https://www.stiebel-eltron.ch/de/home/produkte-loesungen/erneuerbare_energien/regelung_energiemanagement/isg-web/isg-web.html) is a Modbus TCP communication module for Stiebel-Eltron heatpumps.
 It allows access to additional data about the heat pump, such as various temperatures, and also enables control of the heat pump.